In-depth study of modern manufacturers crushing it in 2023

 Unlike traditional manufacturers, D2C manufacturers cut out the third-party retailers, wholesalers, or any other type of middleman by selling their products directly to their customers.

-Current trends and predictions show that D2C manufacturing is only going to increase in popularity as selling has become easier and more accessible with the rise of e-commerce platforms over the recent years.
+Current manufacturing trends and predictions show that D2C manufacturing is only going to increase in popularity as selling has become easier and more accessible with the rise of e-commerce platforms over the recent years.

 But, ultimately with this tactic you get complete control over your business and products as you avoid any third-party fees, harsh requirements, or retailer space costs, and sell your products at fairer prices for your customers and yourself, while retaining more of the profits.